Attendance - Class (See Academic Rule 1.1, ABA Standards 304(b) and 304(d))

 Order of the Coif requires that at least 75 percent of a student's credits toward degree requirements be in "graded courses" that count toward the J.D.
 GPA.
 Thus, eligibility for Order of the Coif requires a minimum of 66 total graded Law credits earned in coursework at the University of Minnesota Law School.
 Due to this restriction, transfer students who receive credit for a significant number of courses taken at a previous institution will not be eligible for election to Order of the Coif.
 This limitation may also impact the eligibility of some joint and dual degree students who take a larger proportion of courses in their partner program.

-In-Class Credit Requirement
++In-Class Credit Requirement

 Academic Rule 3.1(b) states that no fewer than 64 credit hours (63 for students who matriculated in or before 2012) must be earned through credited exercises requiring attendance in regularly scheduled class sessions at the Law School, at an ABA-accredited law school from which transfer credit is granted under Rule 8.1, or in foreign study in law courses or seminars if approved by the Dean or Director of International Programs pursuant to Rules 8.6, 8.7.
 8.71, or 8.72.
 The Dean shall publish a list of courses with a Law School number at or above the 6000 level that do not satisfy this requirement; students are responsible for consulting the list to ensure that they enroll in the required minimum number of classroom credits.

-Download the list of courses that do NOT meet the in-class requirement.
+Download the list of courses that do not meet the in-class requirement.

-Journal Credits Policy
++Journal Credits Policy

 Policy and Procedures Regarding Academic Credit for Journal Service (Adopted by the faculty on January 28, 2014 and amended on February 24, 2015)

-Legal Writing - Policy on Approving Courses
++Legal Writing & Experiential Learning Credits: Policy on Approving Courses